 As staff are very busy, we would be grateful if you could ask one member of your family or a friend to make enquiries about you.
 They can then share this information with the wider family circle.

 Identity Bracelet

 For your personal safety, you will be asked to wear an identity bracelet during your stay.
 Please check that the details on your bracelet are correct.
-An orange bracelet may also be worn by a patient if they are at a high risk of falls

 Tobacco Free Policy